 "Well, try again!"
 I demanded, impatient.

-I stared at him, eyebrows making their way to my hairline.
+I stared back dumbly, eyebrows making their way to my hairline.
 "Come again?"

 "Do you want to do this or not?"

-Looking at the jar of Venus Crystals, I guess I didn't have any other choice.
+Looking at the jar of Venus Crystals, and acknowledging the absence of any nearby step-stool or ladder, I knew I didn't have any other choice.

 It was a good thing I was on his shoulders, or else Potter would have seen me blushing up a storm.
-I was pretty sure that, at the moment, I was completely monochromatic.
-Red hair, red skin...
-I might as well have been a Teletubby.
+I was completely monochromatic.
+Red hair, red skin I might as well have been a Teletubby.

-"Um, yeah, I'm fine."
-I squeaked, voice way higher than normal.
+"Um, yeah, I'm fine," I squeaked, voice too high and thin to be normal.
 I couldn't help but notice that, for a boy, Potter had incredibly soft hair.

-But that was just, you know, a teensy little observation.
+But that was just, you know, a small observation.
 Nothing important or anything.

 Ahem.
 Not the time, Aggy.
 Not the time.

-, for lack of a better word.
-They sparkled and winked seductively, and I was suddenly overcome with the silly desire to eat one, just to see what it would taste like.
+, sparkling and winking seductively.
+I was suddenly overcome with the silly desire to eat one just to see how it would taste.